*This post may contain affiliate links. Please see my disclosure for more details!*

 Thick chocolate cake traybake, with thick chocolate frosting!
 Perfect for parties, or occasions, or anything!

 I haven’t done too many traybake recipes in my time, if you talk about cake style traybakes.
 The other side, the brownies, blondies, rocky roads etc I have done almost too many to count (whether the recipes made it to the blog or not), but cake wise?
 Only a few.
 This is for any particular reason to be honest, just because I never thought they were very ‘wow’.

 To be fair, I am completely wrong.
-I often get requests for a cake like this, and I just haven’t really got round to it till now!
-When I posted my Carrot Cake Traybake in March, it was SUCH a big hit!
+I often get requests for a cake like this, and I just haven’t really got round to it until now!
+When I posted my carrot cake traybake in March, it was SUCH a big hit!
 I honestly didn’t expect it, and it was a bit of a random one to plug some days up in the run up to Easter, but I regret not posting it sooner!

 I thought originally “oh its just a cake that you give out at a party, if you don’t want the centrepiece cake too big”, which is actually often a thing.
 People create a ‘cutting cake’ if they don’t want, or can’t have the actual wedding cake for example that massive.
 I just didn’t realise that people like making them at home so much!

 When I have asked in the past for requests of recipes, I usually get really out there ones that are almost a bit too specific for my blog, or ones that I have done, or ones that I would happily do.
 But quite often or not, there are ones that are just basic bakes that I have managed to have not done already, or ones that completely passed my mind like this one!